Share it on:

 - Bike Rides: Most kids are probably still avid bike riders.
 Make a family activity out of it and do a weekly bike ride together.

 - Climb Trees!
-Keeping in mind that safety comes first, this is a great activity for older kids who are eager to stretch their legs and get a better view.
+Considering that safety comes first, this activity is great for older kids eager to stretch their legs and get a better view.

 Activities for Artists

 Whether is crafts, painting, or baking, these artsy activities are sure to keep your kids entertained all summer long!